 Where does it lead?
 Perhaps someone who has been inside would know.
 But as a curious daydreamer, I could only stand there and guess as to the tales that this door held closely.

-Had the hands of some 16th or 17th century woman lightly touched the stone as she passed through it arched entry?
+Had the hands of some 16th or 17th-century woman lightly touched the stone as she passed through its arched entry?
 Did children hop from step to step, patiently waiting as their parents finished the conversations held after the weekly service?
-Was this door only used by those who served with the church?
-Or did mourners gather on the stairs after the burial of those within the grounds to the East?
+Maybe this door only used by those who served with the church?
+Or, rather the mourners gathered here on the stairs after the burial of those within the grounds to the East?

 I may never know those answers, but in a church with such a long history, the possibilities are endless.

-I allow my mind to drift from the past to the present.
+So I stand there and allow my mind to drift from the past to the present.

 I think about how Glasgow Cathedral has stood the test of time.

-Although the title of Cathedral is honorific since it has not been the seat of a bishop since 1690, it is still the place of active worship for the Church of Scotland.
+The title of Cathedral is honorific since it has not been the seat of a bishop since 1690.
+However, it is still the place of active worship for the Church of Scotland.

-I wander around looking at the nearby gravestones and then head to the nearby Necropolis, the burial grounds of an estimated 50,000 people.
+Then I wander around looking at the nearby gravestones and next I head to the nearby Necropolis, the burial grounds of an estimated 50,000 people.